Set Image Path

 Multispectral Filtering String

-Available after checking Image Filtering Criteria.
+Available after Image Filtering Criteria is checked.

 Sets the string used to filter multispectral images.
 Only images whose file names contain this string will be loaded.